What a long strange trip it's been...

 But damn what a run CWD had!
 Thanks to all who supported us over the years; thanks to all who read it, fought with it or praised it.
 None of its success would have been possible with this crazy, twisted thing (we all eventually) called "the Internet."

-Brock is currently Executive Editor of BRINK a website that deals with issues of global risk.
-He is also Executive Editor of Atlantic Media Strategies, the digital consultancy of The Atlantic.
+Brock is the former Executive Editor of BRINK a website that deals with issues of global risk.
+He is also the former Executive Editor of Atlantic Media Strategies, the digital consultancy of The Atlantic.

 Brock is formerly the Director of Communications for the Center for Democracy & Technology.